fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 )
 ```

-The _taosSql_ package is in _cgo_ form, which calls TDengine C/C++ sync interfaces.
+The _taosSql_ package is in _cgo_ form, which calls DThouse C/C++ sync interfaces.
 So a connection is allowed to be used by one thread at the same time.
 Users can open multiple connections for multi-thread operations.

 Please refer the the demo code in the package for more information.

 ## Node.js Connector

-TDengine also provides a node.js connector package that is installable through [npm](https://www.npmjs.com/).
+DThouse also provides a node.js connector package that is installable through [npm](https://www.npmjs.com/).
 The package is also in our source code at *src/connector/nodejs/*.
 The following instructions are also available [here](https://github.com/taosdata/tdengine/tree/master/src/connector/nodejs)

 To get started, just type in the following to install the connector through [npm](https://www.npmjs.com/).